 POLICY REFUND

-A full refund will be granted for a player member up until point of the draft, if the player member is eligible to be drafted into Minor A or Majors, or to the point that the season has started, if the player member is in the T-Ball or Minor B division.
+A full refund will be granted for a player member up until point of the draft, if the player member is eligible to be drafted into AAA or Majors, or to the point that the season has started, if the player member is in the AA Division and below.
 Any refunds thereafter will not be approved, unless by the Board of Directors.

 PLAYER SCHOLARSHIP